mukunku/release-exists-action/README.md

 # release-exists-action
-A GitHub action that determines if a tag exists in a repo.
+A GitHub action that determines if a release exists in a repo.

+If a release is found it will additionally return information about it such as:
+* Pre-release status
+* Draft status
+* Name
+* Url

 ## Inputs

 ### `tag`

-**Required** - The tag to search for.
+**Required** - Tag to search a matching release for.

 ### `repo`